Pawventures

 Requirements:

-- You must wait at least 120 days from the blood draw date before your dog can arrive in Hawaii
+• You must wait at least 30 days from the date the lab received your blood sample before your dog can arrive in Hawaii

 Kansas State University typically returns results in 2–3 weeks.
 The test costs approximately $100–150.

-Timeline: Have blood drawn at least 5 months before your planned arrival in Hawaii.
+Timeline: Have blood drawn at least 2.5–3 months before your planned arrival (to account for vaccination spacing, blood draw timing, and document processing).

 Step 4: Tick and Parasite Treatment